BT Home Hub vs Sky Hub vs Virgin Super Hub

 Wireless routers from the big four broadband providers

-Sky also tries to differentiate its hub from other wireless routers by explaining that it is possible to connect the hub to a Sky+ box in order to gain access to its On Demand services such as catch-up TV and series box sets.
+Sky also try to differentiate their hub from other wireless routers by pointing out how it's possible to connect it to a Sky+ box to gain access to the broadcaster's On Demand services, such as catch-up TV and series box sets.

-In reality you can connect any router, Sky Hub or not, to the box via Ethernet in order to access these services although it is possible to create a wireless connection between your Sky+ box and hub by using a separate Sky adapter which costs around £20.
+The reality is that you can connect any router, Sky Hub or not, to the box via Ethernet in order to access these services.
+That said, it's possible to create a wireless connection between your Sky+ box and hub by using the separate Sky "Connector", which costs around £22.

-In line with most other new wireless routers the Sky Hub has low energy consumption and a nice touch means the power supply is tucked inside the neat box design.
+In line with most other new wireless routers the Sky Hub has low energy consumption, while a nice design touch means the power supply is tucked neatly inside the box.

 Virgin Media Super Hub

-Almost any router connected to a YouView box, or Sky+ box on an internet connection fast enough to sustain the service will provide compatibility, so these are not exactly unique features.
+Almost any router connected to a Youview box, or Sky+ box on an internet connection fast enough to sustain the service will provide compatibility, so these aren't exactly unique features.

 So which wireless router/hub is the best?